“At this point in experience design’s evolution, satisfaction ought to be the norm, and delight ought to be the goal.” —Stephen Anderson, Designer

 Create emotional connections to your brand

 Motion graphics have increased in popularity amongst marketers, with video now being the preferred medium for online content consumption.
 Animation is now your ‘must-have’ tool.
-People who view animation retain 58% more information than viewing just images with black and white text.
+In fact, Cisco predicts that by 2021, global internet traffic from videos will make up 82% of all consumer internet traffic.

 What’s more, animation can infuse fun into otherwise unremarkable interactions.
 Engaging graphics will grab your audience’s attention, create an emotionally meaningful connection to your products and are more happily shared online than static content.

 Fun, moving or shocking animations help you create an emotional connection to your audience.
 This is especially important in b2b marketing where brands can often feel a bit detached from the people behind the product.